MacArthur Highway: Route description

-The entire road consists of series of route numbering system by the Department of Public Works and Highways.
-From Caloocan to Guiguinto and from Laoag to Aparri, it is the component of National Route 1 (N1) of the Philippine highway network, although N1 isn't signposted in the highway; the latter section is also part of the Pan-Philippine Highway or Asian Highway 26 (AH26) of the Asian highway network.
+The entire road consists of a series of route numbering systems by the Department of Public Works and Highways.
+From Caloocan to Guiguinto and from Laoag to Aparri, it is the component of National Route 1 (N1) of the Philippine highway network, although N1 is not signposted in the first part of the highway; the latter section is also part of the Pan-Philippine Highway or Asian Highway 26 (AH26) of the Asian highway network.
 The rest of the route from Guiguinto to Laoag is entirely designated as the National Route 2 (N2) of the Philippine highway network.
-It is also a component of R-9 of Manila's arterial road network.
+Particularly its section in Metro Manila, it is also a component of R-9 of Manila's arterial road network.
 Its remaining section in Aparri is classified as an unnumbered, tertiary road.

 Alternative names

 Manila North Road's section from Caloocan to Urdaneta, Pangasinan is officially recognized as MacArthur Highway, although it is also known as such in La Union and Ilocos Sur.
-Its section that forms part of N1/AH26 from Laoag to Aparri is also known as Maharlika Highway and a part of Laoag–Allacapan Road.
+Its section that forms part of N1/AH26 from Laoag to Aparri is also known as Maharlika Highway and part of Laoag–Allacapan Road.

 Through the city proper of San Fernando, La Union, the road is locally known as Quezon Avenue.
 In Laoag, it forms part of Laoag–Paoay Road between Laoag Airport Road and at the city proper, it is locally known as J.P.
 Rizal Avenue and Gen. Segundo Avenue, respectively.

 History

 The highway was built in sections beginning in 1928 during the American colonial period.
 It followed much of the route of the old Manila Railroad line from Manila to Dagupan.
-It was designated Highway 3 and also Route 3 in early U.S. military records.
+It was designated Highway 3 or Route 3 in early U.S. military records.
 It also reached south up to Manila through the present-day alignment of Rizal Avenue (Route 3A); the highway's section from Caloocan to Valenzuela (formerly Polo) was once part of Rizal Avenue Extension.
-However, Highway 3 used a different alignment in Valenzuela that exist until today as a mixture of streets in Malanday, in San Fernando, Pampanga as a mixture of streets collectively known as the Old Manila North Road, and in Paniqui as a mixture of streets in the poblacion collectively known as Paniqui Poblacion Road.
-The highway eventually reached the Ilocos provinces in the north and became known as the Manila North Road.
-Apparently in the 1950s, it reached further towards Aparri in Cagayan as it took over the section that was previously known as Cagayan-Ilocos Norte Road.
+However, Highway 3 had different alignments: in Valenzuela, it used a route still existing today in barangay Malanday; in Bulacan, it went along the Maharlika Highway and Pulilan Regional Road from Guiguinto to Calumpit via Pulilan; in San Fernando and Angeles, Pampanga, it is known as the Old Manila North Road; and in Paniqui, Tarlac, it followed Paniqui Poblacion Road.
+New alignments were eventually developed, forming the present-day Manila North Road, which, by the 1950s, extended to Aparri in Cagayan, incorporating the former Cagayan–Ilocos Norte Road.

-On June 17, 1961, the section of the Manila North Road between Caloocan and Urdaneta alongside the western road to Lingayen which traverses the municipalities of Santa Barbara, Calasiao, Dagupan, and Binmaley in Pangasinan was renamed MacArthur Highway in honor of the Liberator of the Philippines during World War II, General Douglas MacArthur.
+On June 17, 1961, the section of the Manila North Road from Caloocan to Urdaneta, alongside the western road that leads to Lingayen, was renamed MacArthur Highway in honor of the Liberator of the Philippines during World War II, General Douglas MacArthur.

+In 1991, the highway was affected by the eruption of Mount Pinatubo, with the collapse of the Bamban Bridge, which carried it over the Sacobia River at the Tarlac–Pampanga provincial boundary, effectively disconnecting it.
+It was subsequently rehabilitated after the eruption, with the construction of the new Bamban Bridge from 1996 to 1998.